pt-br/relay-mutation-guide/README.md

 ### What is a Mutation
 A mutation is an operation that creates, changes or erases something (for reading, we use queries and not mutations).
 A mutation will always do something, then fetch something.

-It's important to know that a mutation happens in two sides: Server(GraphQL) and Client(Relay).
+It's important to know that a mutation affects both sides of your application: server(GraphQL) and client(Relay).

 ### Creating a Mutation to Add a Phone
 Let's start by creating a mutation to add a new phone.